pulumi/pulumi-kubernetes/CONTRIBUTING.md

 Run the following command to build and install the source.

-The output will be stored in `/opt/pulumi/node_modules/@pulumi/kubernetes`.

 ```bash
 $ make ensure build install
 ```

+`make install` links the local Node.js SDK build from `sdk/nodejs/bin`.
-`cd` into your Pulumi program directory.
-After `make` has completed, link the recent `@pulumi/kubernetes` build from `/opt/` by running the following command:
+`cd` into your Pulumi program directory and link `@pulumi/kubernetes` by running:

 ```
 $ yarn link @pulumi/kubernetes